 Finders Keepers Glass Floats is held from mid-October to Memorial Day.

-Antique Week takes place in February in Lincoln City.
+Antique & Collectibles Week takes place the second week of February in Lincoln City.

-Summer Kite Festival is held in Lincoln city the last weekend of June.
+Summer Kite Festival is held in Lincoln City on the last weekend of June.

 Clamming Clinics & Crabbing Clinics take place in Lincoln City from early summer through fall.